grzegorz914/homebridge-openwebif-tv/README.md

 2. Install homebridge-openwebif-tv using: `npm install -g homebridge-openwebif-tv`
 3. Update your configuration file.
 See `sample-config.json` in this repository for a sample.

+## Limitations

+Due to HomeKit app limitation max. channels in bouquets is 97.
+Over this value HomeKit app will no response.
+Right now plugin read automatiacally all channels from the Sat Receiver and store in /var/lib/Homebridge/openwebifTv/, if U want somthing changed in channels list please add Yours prefered channels to the config bouquets.

 ## Configuration

 ```json